UNDERSTANDING VOODOO (Voudou)

 BELIEFS, RITUALS & PRACTICES

-Followers of the religion are referred to as vodouisants and often refer to themselves as Catholic.
-Vodouisants believe like most other religions that there is a wordly struggle between good and evil and worship one powerful God by the name of Bondye'.
+Followers of the religion are referred to as vodouisants and often label themselves as Catholic.
+Vodouisants believe like most other religions that there is a wordly struggle between good and evil and they worship one powerful God by the name of Bondye'.
 Bondye' is considered untouchable by the practitioners and they primarily pray to him and worship him indirectly through other spirits called 'Iwa' which are good but lesser deities that revolve around and affect much of the voudousaints daily lives.
-Vodouisants proclaim if there is one man in a room then there are at least 20 Iwas there as well.
-It's widely believed by practitioners that every life event is controlled by one or more Iwas and pray to Bondye' and the Iwa for continued protection.
+Vodouisants proclaim if there is one man in a room then there are at least 20 "iwas" there as well.
+It's widely believed by the practitioners that every life event is controlled by one or more Iwas and pray to Bondye' and the Iwa for continued protection.
 Believers will often leave offerings to these deities in exchange for prayer requests and safety from evil.
 During religious ceremonies altars, drums, dance and song are vital to connecting with the Iwa.
 It's not uncommon for the participants to ask for these deities to possess someone so that they may interact directly with the deities or spirits from past family members.
 It's believed that these Iwa can predict the future or give advice through the posession process.
 The posession is considered a wanted and beautiful experience within this ceremony.
 It's believed the Iwa, have a home amongst all who are deceased.
 The realm of these spirits is referred to as Vilokan and is located in a dark isolated forest guarded by Iwa Legba, and other deities that head all of the Iwa.
 In order to summon any Iwa the practitioners must appease Legba with an offering of food, tobacco or candy.
 The practitioners also hold sacrificial rituals in which an animal is given up to the Iwa for sustenance and after will be eaten by the ceremony participants.

 Curses are often brought up when speaking of the voodoo religion.
 Unfortunately the original voodoo religion was tarnished when it reached the Americas.
 This is where a watered down variant of the original voodoo religion became popularized and commercialized by voodoo dolls, curses and vexes where spells can make someone love you or a hex can be cast upon your enemy.
 Worse yet, claiming they could be turned to zombies.
 The origins of voodoo were never meant to harm, only to prosper and heal.

 Voodoo today is elusive in Haiti.
 It's there but it's not.
 It's imbedded in their music, medicine, cosmology and arts however its practices are becoming taboo and shrinking everyday.
 Any practices are kept quiet and not to be discussed.
-Catholicsm has become the predominate religious choice amongst the people of Haiti.
+Catholicism has become the predominate religious choice amongst the people of Haiti.
 Voodoo ceremonies have become targeted by hate crimes and the majority of voodoo practices have been driven out.
 The only area of Haiti where voodoo dominates is in Île-à-Vache a remote island off the southwest coast of Haiti.
 The island has only two medical clinics for over 14,000 residents so voodoo priest Jeom Frichenel Sisius is a spiritual leader, doctor and midwife.
 He claims to possess skills to cure all from sickness to haunted houses and everything in between.
 His potions, medicines and other concoctions are in a shed guarded by skulls and nzambi (zombies) painted on the walls.
 Sisius touts he can fix any headache or ailment if the clinics cannot.
 He admits xrays and mammograms are out of his wheelhouse.

 In the United States voodoo has taken on its own life form.
 Its roots are derived from haitian voodoo but there's an added charm and mystery that's been cultivated into the ever changing religion.
 Here is where we get most of the stories of hexes, vexes, voodoo dolls, and other forms of modern rituals.
-Priests and priestesses speckle the Southeast region predicting futures and promising patrons love, health wealth and healing.
+Priests and priestesses speckle the southeast region of the U.S. predicting futures and promising patrons love, health wealth and healing.
 It has become a huge source of commerce in New Orleans where the original haitian settlers brought over the religion from Haiti in the late 1700's.
 Throughout the centuries it's been revamped, developed and tweaked into a new modern form of voodoo religion but its foundation always remains its original origins.
 Voodoo has a mysticism and curiosity that can draw people in so its very important not to be duped into novelties or services that offer nothing other than a fake facade.
 Any real voodoo priest or priestess should have a working knowledge of the voodoo religion, culture and origins.

 I hope you've enjoyed this little bit of knowledge about the voodoo religion.
 If you liked the article please click the heart below.